 Baking soda, which is basically sodium bicarbonate, is a natural odour eliminator and great for neutralising smells.
 Cover the site of the smell with a handful of baking powder, leave it to sit for 15–20 minutes, then vacuum up the baking soda.

 3. Professional products

-- Leather Cleaner: it is able to dissolve any dirt and grime on the leather product, and safely remove it.
-Normally you just have to apply it over the leather and use a clean cloth to remove the dirt and the remains of the product.
+- Leather cleaner is able to dissolve any dirt and grime on most leather products, and safely remove it.
+Apply it over the leather and use a clean cloth to remove the dirt and the remains of the product.

-- Leather Conditioning: this product helps preserve the leather and strengthens it.
-Using this product will keep your leather sofa clean and prevent bacteria and bad odours.
+- Leather conditioners help to preserve the leather and strengthen it.
+This is more of a preventive measure – keeping your leather well-conditioned will also keep it clean and prevent the accumulation of bacteria and bad odours.

-- Silica Gel: this basically moisture (e.g. sweat) so bacteria has nothing to feed on and consequently, will remove the lingering stink.
-Have in mind that silica gel is not recommend in houses with pets or kids as it contains added toxic chemicals.
+- Silica gel wicks away moisture (e.g. sweat) so that bacteria has nothing to feed on and consequently, will remove the lingering stink.
+Keep in mind that silica gel is not recommended in houses with pets or kids as it can be dangerous if accidentally ingested.

 4. Dry the leather

 If your slipcover is humid or someone has spilled liquids on it, place the leather in a spot in your home that gets indirect sun or use a blow-dryer on a low heat setting.

 Removing humidity from the leather will prevent bad odours from (further) developing.
 We recommend also using a leather cleaner, vinegar or baking soda after drying the leather to remove the smells more effectively.